 Despite the availability of computers in schools, the most significant aspect of computing has been held back from most of our students: learning how to create with computers (i.e., computer science).
 Instead of being passive consumers of computing technologies, students should become active producers and creators.

 What is Computer Science?

-As the foundation for all computing, computer science is defined as “the study of computers and algorithmic processes, including their principles, their hardware and software designs, their applications, and their impact on society” (Tucker et. al, 2003, p.
+As the foundation for all computing, computer science is defined as “the study of computers and algorithmic processes, including their principles, their hardware and software designs, their [implementation], and their impact on society” (Tucker et. al, 2003, p.
 6).

 Educational technology applies computer literacy to school subjects.
 For example, students in an English class can use a web-based application to collaboratively create, edit, and store an essay online.

 Digital citizenship refers to the appropriate and responsible use of technology, such as choosing an appropriate password and keeping it secure.

 Information technology often overlaps with computer science but is mainly focused on industrial applications of computer science, such as installing and operating software rather than creating it.
 Information technology professionals often have a background in computer science.

 These aspects of computing are distinguished from computer science because they are focused on using computer technologies rather than understanding why they work and how to create those technologies.
 Knowing why and how computers work (i.e., computer science), provides the basis for a deep understanding of computer use and the relevant rights, responsibilities, and applications.
 The framework envisions a future in which being computer literate means knowing computer science.